Digital currency hardware wallets and the essence of money: Conclusion

-It is a mistake to assume the primary use for bearer wallets is to allow a government to phase out cash, or that custodial wallets are sufficient for all scenarios except the narrow case in which neither the sender nor the receiver have a communication line to a third party.
-Custodial wallets require network access as a rule, because consumers must be able to use their devices to access their custodial accounts.
-However, bearer wallets do not require either network access or special hardware in the general case.
-To imply otherwise is to impede the development of a technology that may become crucial for the digital economy.
+It is also a mistake to assume the primary motivation for CBDC is to allow a government to phase out cash, or that custodial wallets are sufficient for all scenarios except the narrow case in which neither the sender nor the receiver have a communication line to a third party.
+Part of the reason that cash is successful is its role as a bearer instrument.
+Credit systems actually predated cash, and cash emerged as a partial substitute~\cite{graeber2011}.
+What the world does not yet have is an institutionally supported version of cash for the digital economy, and a digital currency aspiring to fill this role will require a non-custodial wallet architecture.